 “You may experience pain for a few days after your piercing, [as well as] swelling, bleeding, redness, or discharge from the area,” says Green.
 However, here are the side effects of a snug piercing to look for specifically to signal that something is going wrong:

-- Keloid: A thick scar caused by improper care during the aftercare process.
+- Keloid: A thick scar that can form randomly, especially if you are genetically predisposed to them.
 Keloids are hard to care for once formed and have to either be removed or cared for in a way that reduces their appearance.
 Keloids can be surgically removed or have medication directly injected into the site to make it appear less visible.
 However, if you choose to leave them be, keloids will exist on your skin forever, so make sure to properly care for your piercing to avoid them in the first place.

-- Rejection: This is the process where your body believes your new piercing is an unnatural threat and forces it out of your skin, healing the skin as it shifts so that it can’t resettle.
+- Rejection: This is the process where your body believes your new piercing is an unnatural threat and forces it out of your skin.
 As with most piercings, the only way to remedy rejection is to have the snug piercing professionally removed to hurry up the process.

 - Migration: Like rejection, this is when your body pushes around your piercing.
 However, migration occurs when your snug piercing moves but isn’t completely pushed out.
 This is a rare occurrence in a snug piercing, but is typically caused by improper aftercare or having an ear not meant for it in the first place.
 If you see this happening, talk to an experienced piercer about getting the jewelry changed or other ways forward.
 Also be sure you’re properly following all recommended aftercare.

-“Only commit to this piercing if you can commit to caring for it properly,” says Pepper.
+“Only commit to this piercing if you can commit to caring for it properly,” says Nicky.

 How to Change Out a Snug Piercing